jdereg/json-io/README.md

 ### Customization

 #### Customization technique 1.
 Custom serializer
-New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **json-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
-This support has been removed.
-That approach required access to the source code for the class being customized.
-The new **json-io** 2.0+ approach allows you to customize the JSON format for classes for which you do not have the source code.
+New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.
+The **json-io** approach allows you to customize the JSON format for classes for which you do not have the source code.

     Example (in Groovy).
 Note the Person has a List of pets, and in this case, it re-uses JsonWriter to write that part of the class out (not need to customize it):